Application for Nordplus 2017 preparatory visits is open

 Applications must be submitted electronically via the Nordplus online application system Espresso.

-Nordplus Junior and Nordplus Adult are the Nordic Council of Ministers network and mobility programmes.
+Nordplus is the Nordic Council of Ministers network and mobility programme.

 Project support includes grants for networking across countries for the exchange of knowledge and experience in a particular theme, topic or challenge you have in common.